What is Azure Quantum?

 For optimization solutions, these are the available providers you can choose from:

 - 1QBit: Iterative heuristic algorithms that use search techniques to solve QUBO problems.

 - Microsoft QIO: A set of multiple targets that rephrase the optimization problem inspired by decades of quantum research.

-- Toshiba SBM: Toshiba Simulated Bifurcation Machine is a GPU-powered ISING machine that solves large-scale combinatorial optimization problems at high speed.
+- Toshiba SQBM+: Toshiba Simulated Quantum Bifurcation Machine is a GPU-powered ISING machine that solves large-scale combinatorial optimization problems at high speed.

-For more information, see the full Optimization target list.
+For more information on the specifications of each provider, see the full Optimization target list.

 Start using Azure Quantum: